microsoft/atlas-design/.changeset/real-games-hammer.md

 '@microsoft/atlas-js': patch
 ---

-Add try catch to asycn before submit
+Add try catch to asycn before submit to avoid the console errors